davesmiths/isIE/readme.md

 What I like about this script is it's just JavaScript, can be run immediately and anywhere in the HTML, and is small.

-... hopefully it will have a short lifespan as we start to forget about old IEs.

 Demo
 ----
 Download and use the demo or try <a href="http://dave-smith.info/GitHub/isIE/demo/">dave-smith.info/GitHub/isIE/demo/</a>